Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/strategic/international-expansion.md

 ## Conclusion

-SkyMirror's international expansion strategy provides a structured framework for sustainable global growth while managing risks and resource requirements.
+Skymirror's international expansion strategy provides a structured framework for sustainable global growth while managing risks and resource requirements.
 By taking a deliberate, phased approach to market entry and expansion, we can build a truly global company while maintaining our commitment to quality, innovation, and customer success.

 This strategy will be reviewed annually and adjusted based on market developments, company performance, and evolving strategic priorities.
 The flexible framework allows us to accelerate or decelerate expansion based on results and opportunities, ensuring optimal resource allocation and maximizing growth potential across global markets.